winddweb/blog/_posts/2016-05-24-helpful-or-harmful-include-dates-permalink.md

 ---
 layout: post
-title:  "Is it helpful or harmful to include Dates in the Permalink?"
+title:  "Is It Helpful or Harmful to Include Dates in the Permalink?"
 categories: coding tutorial
 date: 2016-05-24 05:49
 tags: jekyll seo
 ---
 The URL of your website is sometimes overlooked, but it is worth spending a little time to set it right when you start a blog.

-What does it look like?
+What Does It Look Like?
 ---

 Let's take a look at the default setting from Jekyll.